boltgolt/howdy/README.md

 sudo apt install howdy
 ```

-**Note:** The build of dlib can hang on 100% for over a minute, give it time.

 This will guide you through the installation.

+##### Arch Linux

+Install the `howdy` package from the AUR.
+For AUR installation instructions, take a look at this [wiki page](https://wiki.archlinux.org/index.php/Arch_User_Repository#Installing_packages).

+You will need to do some additional configuration steps.
+Please read the [ArchWiki entry](https://wiki.archlinux.org/index.php/Howdy) for more information.

+### Setup

-When that's done run `sudo howdy add` to add a face model.
+After installation, you need to let Howdy learn your face.
+Run `sudo howdy add` to add a face model.

 If nothing went wrong we should be able to run sudo by just showing your face.
 Open a new terminal and run `sudo -i` to see it in action.

 If you're curious you can run `sudo howdy config` to open the central config file and see the options Howdy has.
+On most systems this will open the nano editor, where you have to press `ctrl`+`x` to save your changes.

 ### CLI